cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 sh-4.4#
 ```

-It works!, now let's see what happen when we modify the host name:
+It works!
+Now let's see what happen when we modify the host name:

 ![alt text](https://raw.githubusercontent.com/cesarvr/cesarvr.github.io/master/static/containers/uts.gif "Cloning UTS Namespace")

 ### New Process Tree

-This time we are going to isolate our shell process from the rest of processes, from it's point of view it will be running solo in the machine, this one like the example above require to pass just a flag ```CLONE_NEWPID``` in this case.
+This time we are going to isolate our shell process from the rest of the processes, from it's point of view it will be running solo in the machine, this one like the example above requires to pass just a flag ```CLONE_NEWPID``` in this case.
 To illustrate the effect of this flag we are going to display the process identifier using [getpid](http://man7.org/linux/man-pages/man2/getpid.2.html):

 ```c++
 int jail(void *args) {